Hampta Pass Trek- Witness The Wide View of The Mountains

 Hampta Pass and Chandratal Trek in Manali

-It is very famous among the beginners.
+It is very famous among beginners.
 Hampta Pass incorporates a maximum height of 14,000 feet.
-The trek distance includes a walk of approximately 26 kilometres.
+The trek distance includes a walk of approximately 26 kilometers.
 It takes around 5 days to and from Manali in order to complete the trek.
 The most fascinating thing that draws the attention of tourists is the presence of snow almost throughout the trail.
 Hampta Pass trekking has a difficulty level of easy to moderate.
 It is a perfect mix of easy and difficult trails.
 It has a cross over a trail through passes.
 Weather is quite pleasurable at daytime but it tends to get worse by the night.
 The temperature falls to a minimum of -5 degrees centigrade while it revolves around 10 to 15 degrees centigrade during the daytime.
 The best time to do this trek is from May to August.
 However, this trek in may attracts the most number of tourists because may is considered to be peak season for tourists to visit Manali.
 Hampta Pass trek with Trekmunk assures you a blissful experience that you are going to cherish forever.
 Its costs approximately around 10,000 rupees which are subject to change according to the departure date.

 The base camp is at Manali.
 Manali is easily accessible by air and road.
-The nearest airport is at Bhuntar which is located 52 kilometres away from Manali.
+The nearest airport is at Bhuntar which is located 52 kilometers away from Manali.
 It is well connected to Delhi by road and takes around 12-13 hours to reach Manali from Delhi.
-There are numerous hotels and hostels to make your stay comfortable and cosy.
+There are numerous hotels and hostels to make your stay comfortable and cozy.
 It is important to take a day off in Manali in order to acclimatize with the high altitude weather conditions.
 For sightseeing, you can visit the famous Hidimba Devi temple and Vashisht temple.
 Don’t forget to visit the Mall road in the evening.
 The ambience of the place will help you de-stress and have a happy onboard to the Hampta Pass, the next morning.

 The trip to Hampta Pass and Chandratal trek originates with a 2-hour drive to Jobra valley from Manali.
 Jobra is at an elevation of 9,800 feet above sea level.
 The journey from Jobra to Chika (10,100 feet) comprises of a beautiful trail.
 You will come across fast-flowing freezing streams accompanied with massive rocks.
 The lush green patches along with a variety of flora will transmit to you another world.
 Not only flora, but you will also come across various faunae such as mules and sheep.
-A half an hour of a trek through a mixed forest of pine, bright green maple trees and silver birch will surely leave you awestruck with the beauty of this place.
+A half an hour of a trek through a mixed forest of pine, bright green maple trees, and silver birch will surely leave you awestruck with the beauty of this place.
 Further advancement of the trek from Jobra will let you to Chika.

 Looking back from where you are, you will see the elegant Dhauladhar range with its snow-laden peaks.
 You will come across a small stream where you can relax and replenish your water supplies.
 The water is icy cold and the crossing you surely give you a feeling of shiver.
 You have to cross this Rani Nallah in order to reach the Jwara campsite.
 Jwara valley turns into a valley of flowers in the month of July and August when the monsoon is at its peak.
 You will be amazed to see the melting of snow into the river and the grazing of cattle.
 A feeling of immersing yourself into the magnificence of nature will surely accumulate your body with an immediate adrenaline rush.
 A few hours of trek from Jwara will take you to Balu ka Ghera (11,900 feet).
 It has a moderate trail and a gradual ascent.
 You will come across a lot of water bodies and vibrant tiny flowers throughout the trail.